-Cardinal Rainer Maria Woelki, Metropolitan Archbishop of Köln, was born on 18 August 1956 in Cologne, Germany.
+Cardinal Rainer Maria Woelki, Metropolitan Archbishop of Köln (Germany), was born on 18 August 1956 in Cologne, Germany.

 He was ordained a priest on 14 June 1985.
 He holds a doctorate in theology.
 From 1985 until 1989 he served as parish vicar at St. Marien in Neuss.
 In 1989 he was appointed military chaplain in Münster and in 1990 parish vicar at St. Joseph’s in Ratingen.